Kahaani Ghar Ghar Kii

-Kahaani Ghar Ghar Kii (The Story of Each Household) is an Indian soap opera which ran on StarPlus from 16 October 2000 to 9 October 2008.

-The series was created by Ekta Kapoor and produced by her company Balaji Telefilms, starring Sakshi Tanwar and Kiran Karmarkar in the lead roles.
+Kahaani Ghar Ghar Kii is an Indian soap opera which ran on Star Plus from 16 October 2000 to 9 October 2008.
+One of the longest running Indian television soap opera, the series was created by Ekta Kapoor and produced by her company Balaji Telefilms, starring Sakshi Tanwar and Kiran Karmarkar in the lead roles.

 The show explored the lives of Parvati and Om Agarwal, members of a Marwari joint family.
 Parvati is portrayed as the ideal daughter-in-law of the Agarwal family, while Om is depicted as the ideal son.
 The story revolves around Vishwanath Agarwal’s sons and their descendants.

 The show also featured Ali Asgar as Kamal Agarwal, Anup Soni as Suyash Mehra, and Shweta Kawatra / Achint Kaur as Pallavi Agarwal in significant supporting roles.
 Kahaani Ghar Ghar Kii consistently ranked among the top three Indian television shows during its run.